-Nursing (NURS) NURS 124.
+NURS 124.
 Special Institute 1-3 sem. hrs.

 NURS 162.
 Health Assessment for Registered Nurses 3 sem. hrs.

-GRADUATE COURSES: Health (HEAL) HEAL 208.
-Individual Study and Practice 1-3 sem. hrs.
+HEAL 208.
+Individual Study and Practice

 Individual study and development of in-depth knowledge and skill in a selected area of health care.
 Experience and activities planned in an area for specialization, based on aptitude and interests of the student.
 May be repeated for credit.
 Prereq: Cons. of instr.

 HEAL 214.
 Seminar in Moral and Legal Implications of Health Care 3 sem. hrs.

 The field of moral decision-making in health care and the legal implications.
 Open to all graduate students.
 Offered occasionally.

 HEAL 220.
 Health Care Program Development 3 sem. hrs.

 Principles of population assessment, critical analysis of data, program development, implementation and evaluation.
 Includes one credit of practicum.
 Offered occasionally.
-Prereq: NURS 209; or cons. of instr.
+Prereg: NURS 209; or cons. of instr.

 HEAL 222.
-Health Care Quality Improvement 3 sem. hrs.
+Health Care Quality Improvement

 Explores health care applications of quality improvement, including government and regulatory influences, standards and guidelines, quality programs and methods, and process redesign.
 Offered occasionally.

 HEAL 240.
 The Environment of Healthcare Delivery 2-3 sem. hrs.

 Overview of U.S. healthcare system, environmental influences, and current models for healthcare delivery (e.g., fee for service, modified fee for service, managed care, capitated care, IPOs, HMOs), and the ascendancy/descendency of various models in different geographic regions and in response to economic incentives.
 Offered annually.
 Prereq: Enrolled in Graduate School.

 HEAL 241.
 Health Care Finance 3 sem. hrs.
 Examination of financial principles, budgeting and reimbursement issues in health care.
-Prereg: NURS 209; or cons. of inst.
+Prereq: NURS 209; or cons. of inst.

 HEAL 245.
 Case Management 3 sem. hrs.
 Care services coordination of individuals and families to maximize resources for optimal health outcomes.
 Emphasis on integration of clinical and management processes.
 Includes one credit of practicum.
 Offered occasionally.
 Prereq: Health profession experience or cons. of instr.
-HEAL 246.
-Health Care Informatics 3 sem. hrs.